holy-tao/AhkWin32Projection/README.md

 ```
 String property getters and setters handle [string encoding](https://www.autohotkey.com/docs/v2/Concepts.htm#string-encoding) automatically.
 Note that unlike with generated methods, it is not yet possible to pass string pointers to string property getters.

+### Handles
+Handles like `HINSTANCE`, when detected in the metadata, are wrapped in the [`Win32Handle`](./Win32Handle.ahk) type. `Win32Handle` instances are structs with one pointer-sized member.
+Handles that are owned by the script are freed automatically when they [fall out of scope](https://www.autohotkey.com/docs/v2/Objects.htm#Refs) in your script.

+APIs which return handles will automatically wrap their return values in the appropriate `Win32Handle` derivative type.
+APIs that accept handles as parameters will automatically unwrap handles when passed them.
+You can access the underlying value of the handle with the `value` property.

+#### Handle Ownership
+Handles created by your scripts via `__New` are automatically owned by your script.
+Similarly, handles in structs created by your script are automatically owned by your script.
+Most handles returned from APIs are also owned by your script, but this is not guaranteed.

+> [!CAUTION]
+> You should not manually change a handle's ownership, as this can cause memory leaks.
+If an API generates an owned handle when it should be unowned, or vice versa, please write an [issue](https://github.com/holy-tao/AhkWin32Projection/issues).

+Cloning an owned handle transfers ownership from the owned handle to the new clone.
+Like with embedded structs, this can be used to extract handle values from memory which would otherwise be freed.
+Cloning an unowned handle is an error.

 ### Other Notes
-- Handles, pointers (including function pointers and COM interface pointers), and "pseudo-primitives" structs like `CHAR` and `HWND` (also known as NativeTypeDefs; these are wrapper structs with a single member) have no special handling in generated struct proxies, and are exposed as pure Integers.
+-  Function pointers, COM interface pointers, and "pseudo-primitive" structs like `CHAR` and `HWND` (also known as NativeTypedefs; these are wrapper structs with a single member) have no special handling in generated struct proxies, and are exposed as pure Integers.
   - For COM interfaces, use [`ComObjFromPtr`](https://www.autohotkey.com/docs/v2/lib/ComObjFromPtr.htm) and [`ComObjQuery`](https://www.autohotkey.com/docs/v2/lib/ComObjQuery.htm) to use native AutoHotkey COM functionality.
   - Use [`CallbackCreate`](https://www.autohotkey.com/docs/v2/lib/CallbackCreate.htm) to create function pointers
 - [Unions](https://www.w3schools.com/c/c_unions.php), unlike embedded structs, are flattened.
 Struct proxies that contain union types will have multiple members at the same offset; in this case, only one can be valid at a time.